skylor727/travel-log/README.md

-# Welcome to Travel Log
+# Welcome to Trip Log

 A Full-Stack MERN CRUD application for creating a log of your trips!
 ## Screenshots